guitarremote/statistical-learning-notes/ML-Notes.md

 	* In probability and statistics, the t-distribution is any member of a family of continuous probability distributions that arises when estimating the mean of a normally distributed population in situations where the sample size is small and population standard deviation is unknown.
 	* According to the **central limit theorem**, the sampling distribution of a statistic will follow a normal distribution, as long as the sample size is sufficiently large.
 Therefore, when we know the standard deviation of the population, we can compute a z-statistic, and use the normal distribution to evaluate probabilities with the sample mean.

 	* The t distribution is used when you have small samples.
 The larger the sample size, the more the t distribution looks like the normal distribution.
 In fact, for sample sizes larger than 20 (e.g. more degrees of freedom), the distribution is almost exactly like the normal distribution.
-The probability value corresponding to a t-statistic is looked up in the t-table corresponsing to N-1 degrees of freedom and if it is less than the  **significance level**(alpha-level usually 5%), then we can reject the Null Hypothesis.
+The probability value corresponding to a t-statistic is looked up in the t-table corresponding to N-1 degrees of freedom and if it is less than the  **significance level**(alpha-level usually 5%), then we can reject the Null Hypothesis.
 	* In a z-test, we know the population standard deviation.
 Instead of t-statistic, we calculate the z-statistic and its corresponding p-value in Normal distribution.

 * What are the different types of ML algorithms ?